Date published: 2023-06-02

 1) Amazon Echo Show “Alexa” voice assistant with video calling

 The Amazon Echo Show is an Alexa personal voice assistant with a video screen.
-It’s similar to the Echo or Echo Dot, with the addition of a video screen.
+It’s similar to the Echo or Echo Dot, with the addition of a video screen and better speakers.

 To make video calls without your older adult needing to take action to accept the call, use the Echo’s “drop in” feature.

-There are three types of these devices at different price points based on screen size, camera quality, and release date:
+There are 4 sizes of these devices at various price points based on release date, screen size, and other features:

-- $170 Echo Show 15 – 15.6″ full HD (1080p) smart display and 5 MP camera with Alexa lets you make video calls, stream music and books, and watch videos, movies, and TV shows
+• $280 Echo Show 15 – 15.6″ full HD (1080p) smart display and 5 MP camera with Alexa and Fire TV lets you make video calls, stream music and books, and watch videos, movies, and TV shows

 This hands-free, voice-controlled device has a spherical design with rich sound, smart home hub, and Alexa.